phetsims/phet-info/doc/accessible-design-patterns.md

 In some sims it makes sense to have a single file to in do most or all of the interfacing with `utteranceQueue`.
-While it is not required to only call utteranceQueue from a single place, it can be a nice organizational tool for the interactive descriptions outfitting toolbox.
+While it is not required to only call utteranceQueue from a single place, it can be a nice organizational tool for the interactive description outfitting toolbox.
 For example `MolarityAlertManager` is the sole alerting file in the sim.